Conquest (1937 film)

-Conquest (also called Marie Walewska) is a 1937 Metro-Goldwyn-Mayer film which tells the story of the Polish Countess Marie Walewska, who becomes the mistress of Napoleon in order to influence his actions towards her homeland.
-It stars Greta Garbo, Charles Boyer, Reginald Owen, Alan Marshal, Henry Stephenson, Leif Erickson, Dame May Whitty, George Zucco, and Maria Ouspenskaya.
+Conquest (also called Marie Walewska) is a 1937 American historical-drama film directed by Clarence Brown and starring Greta Garbo, Charles Boyer, Reginald Owen.
+It was produced and distributed by Metro-Goldwyn-Mayer.
+It tells the story of the Polish Countess Marie Walewska, who becomes the mistress of Napoleon in order to influence his actions towards her homeland.
+The supporting cast includes Alan Marshal, Henry Stephenson, Leif Erickson, Dame May Whitty, George Zucco, and Maria Ouspenskaya.

 The movie was adapted by S.N.
 Behrman, Samuel Hoffenstein, Helen Jerome and Salka Viertel from the novel Pani Walewska by Wacław Gąsiorowski.
-It was directed by Clarence Brown and Gustav Machatý (uncredited).
+An uncredited Gustav Machatý took over some of the direction.
 It was nominated for Best Actor in a Leading Role (Charles Boyer) and Best Art Direction (Cedric Gibbons and William A. Horning).

-Its worldwide gross amounted to $2,141,000.
-But its massive budget led to a loss of $1,397,000.
+Its worldwide gross amounted to $2,141,000, but its massive budget led to a loss of $1,397,000.

-MGM initially advertised the upcoming release of the film under the title "Marie Walewska", but at the last moment changed it to the more marketable "Conquest" when it arrived in theaters.
+MGM initially advertised the upcoming release of the film under the title Marie Walewska, but at the last moment changed the title to the more marketable Conquest when the movie arrived in theaters.

 The Dad's Army episode "A Soldier's Farewell" starts with the platoon in the cinema watching this film.

 Plot

 Napoleon Bonaparte (Charles Boyer) launches an unsuccessful seduction of the Countess Marie Walewska (Greta Garbo), who is married to a much older man (Henry Stephenson), but she resists until convinced that giving in will save Poland.
 After her husband annuls their marriage and Napoleon divorces the Empress Josephine, the pair are free to formalize their happy relationship, but Napoleon shocks her by announcing his decision to wed the Archduchess Marie Louise of Austria for political reasons.
 While he doesn't expect it to impact his relationship with Marie, she leaves him, without ever telling him that she is expecting his child.

+Napoleon is defeated in Russia.
+On the island of Elba where Napoleon is exiled, she brings their child, Alexander, though without telling him that Napoleon is his father.
+She carries a message away from Elba that helps Napoleon escape from the island, but he is defeated at Waterloo.
+She visits him at Rochefort as he is to go into British captivity and offers to sneak him away to escape to America, but he asks what he would do there, and says he must follow his star instead.
+Marie and Alexander watch him being rowed away to a British ship, and she tells her son they must pray that Napoleon following his star will bring him peace.